Women's Underwear: Perfect For Every Shape

 Ancient Cultures

-In Ancient Rome, breasts were less emphasized, and both men and women wore loose tunics that covered the chests.
-Young women sometimes wore a version of the Greek apodesmos, called the strophium, to minimize their breasts.
-This could be considered an early example of women's underwear.
+In contrast, ancient Roman women wore loose tunics that covered their chests.
+Young women sometimes used a strophium, a version of the Greek apodesmos, to minimize their breasts.
+This could be considered an early form of women's underwear.

-Contrary to modern mythology, medieval women did not wear bodices designed to enhance the breasts.
-In fact, it is believed that the Holy Roman Empire specifically forbade women to support their breasts or draw attention to them.
-Bodices were straight and designed to minimize rather than enhance curves.
-Women's underwear consisted primarily of simple shifts worn underneath a bodice and full skirt.
+Contrary to popular belief, medieval women did not wear bodices designed to enhance their breasts.
+The Holy Roman Empire even forbade women from supporting or drawing attention to their breasts.
+Women's underwear during this period consisted mainly of simple shifts worn underneath a bodice and full skirt, designed to minimize rather than enhance curves.

 The Age of Corsetry